-Maintain firm bedtime rules
+Maintain structure for bedtime

 Your child will benefit from the structure and rules you set regarding bedtime limitations.
 In fact, having firm rules can ease – not cause – anxiety in children.
 Make sure you explain the new bedtime rules to your child.
-When you, the parent and/or guardian, are consistent with the bedtime rules, your child will learn what to expect, learn self control, and learn to adapt.
+When you, the parent and/or guardian, are consistent with the bedtime rules, your child will understand what to expect, learn self-control, and adapt.
 In fact, they will learn to like the predictability of the sleep routine, but the initial few days need some determination on your part to succeed.
 It is also very important not to lose ground during holidays and vacations.
 All adults involved in bedtime routines should agree to act similarly so the child is not confused and learns not to push limits with one or the other adult.

 Establish a set bedtime